Understanding FIFO: What It Is and How It Works

 To understand this better, let’s compare FIFO with another common method, LIFO (Last-In, First-Out).
 Under LIFO, the most recently produced or acquired items are sold first, leaving older stock in storage.
 LIFO can sometimes be used in industries where products don’t expire or where newer items may need to be prioritized, but for many businesses—especially those dealing with perishable goods—FIFO is the go-to method.

-4. Regulatory Compliance In some industries, such as food and pharmaceuticals, the use of FIFO is not just a best practice—it’s a legal requirement.
+4. It Keeps You Compliant In some industries, such as food and pharmaceuticals, the use of FIFO is not just a best practice—it’s a legal requirement.
 Regulatory bodies such as the FDA (Food and Drug Administration) and similar organizations globally mandate FIFO to ensure that products reaching consumers are safe and within their expiration dates.
 This makes FIFO an essential part of staying compliant with industry standards and avoiding costly fines or recalls.

 While FIFO has many benefits, successfully implementing it requires careful planning and execution.
 Here are some key factors to consider: